 An injury or illness occurring in the work environment that falls under one of the following exceptions is not work-related and therefore is not recordable.
 Do not record injuries and illnesses if the circumstances below occurred.

+Work in the interest of the employer.
 Injuries and illnesses that occur while an employee is on travel status are work-related if, at the time of the injury or illness, the employee was engaged in work activities "in the interest of the employer."
-Examples of such activities include travel to and from customer contacts, conducting job tasks, and entertaining or being entertained to transact, discuss, or promote business (work-related entertainment includes only entertainment activities being engaged in at the direction of the employer).
+Examples of such activities include:

 OSHA has decided not to limit the recording of occupational injuries and illnesses to those cases that are preventable, fall within the employer's control, or are covered by the employer's safety and health program.